ComputationalPathogens/MNBC/README.md

 *********************************************************************************************************
 <b>Prerequisites:</b>
 1. Please download and install Java JDK (version >= 17.0.4) from https://www.oracle.com/ca-en/java/technologies/downloads
-2. Please download MNBC.jar, eclipse-collections-11.1.0.jar and eclipse-collections-api-11.1.0.jar from this repository
+2. Please download MNBC.jar from this repository
 *********************************************************************************************************

 The 'example' folder includes a demo, which is described below to demonstrate how to use the tool: